-To connect objects in your pipeline, click on Connect two objects.
-Here, you can specify the source and destination object of the connection.
+To connect objects in your pipeline, click on Create a connection.
+Here, you can specify the destination object for which you will specify the incoming connections.

 Deleting objects in a pipeline¶

 You can delete an object by clicking on it and then clicking on the trash icon.
-This will automatically delete all the attachments of this object too.
+This will automatically delete all the attachments connected to this object too.
 Only the reference objects of the pipeline will be deleted, not the actual deployments that are being referenced.